sadanand-singh/Blog/posts/plasmainstallation2017.rst

 .. code:: bash

-    sudo pacaur -S google-chrome qupzilla
+    $ sudo pacaur -S google-chrome qupzilla

-*Profile-sync-daemon* (psd) is a tiny pseudo-daemon designed to manage browser profile(s) in *tmpfs* and to periodically sync back to the physical disc (HDD/SSD).
+*Profile-sync-daemon (psd)* is a tiny pseudo-daemon designed to manage browser profile(s) in *tmpfs* and to periodically sync back to the physical disc (HDD/SSD).
 This is accomplished by an innovative use of *rsync* to maintain synchronization between a *tmpfs* copy and media-bound backup of the browser profile(s).
 These features of *psd* leads to following benefits:

 -   Transparent user experience
 -   Reduced wear to physical drives, and